College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 The College of Liberal Arts and Social Sciences offers several certificates, many of which can be earned alongside a graduate degree.

 Please be aware that the degree and certificate must be conferred at the same time.
-This means that both need to be completed in order to be awarded.
+This means that both need to be completed together in order to be awarded.

 If you are currently enrolled in a graduate degree program in LAS looking to pursue an undergraduate certificate, you will need to apply to be an undergraduate non-degree seeking student through the online admission application.
 In this case, the certificate and degree would not need to be conferred together.
 However, the courses would not be eligible to double-count between the degree and the certificate.